mr2726/Push_notification_expo/README.md

   });
 }
 ```
-> You can call to this function after click to the button.
-See exemple with full code
+> Call this function after clicking a button.
+See the example with full code:
 ```js
 import { View, Button } from 'react-native';
 import * as Notifications from 'expo-notifications';